awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 1. On the **Edit target group** page, modify the settings as needed, and then choose **Save**\.

-**To modify the health check settings of a target group using the AWS CLI**
+**To modify health check settings for a target group using the AWS CLI**
 Use the [modify\-target\-group](http://docs.aws.amazon.com/cli/latest/reference/elbv2/modify-target-group.html) command\.